USA Travel Guide

 Food in the USA is as diverse as the physical geography.
 Although the USA may be well known as a lover of fast food and you will not struggle to find a great burger wherever you are you will also be able to find authentic Mexican, Italian, and any other number of of there traditional cuisine from countries all over the world -especially if you do 2 days in Chicago

-Some other traditional North American foods include: Clam Chowder (Boston), Bagles (New York), Deep Dish Pizza (Chicago), Texas BBQ, Grits (The South), Key Lime Pie (Florida Keys), and Corn Bread (The South).
+When exploring the diverse culinary landscape of the United States, our travel guide USA recommends some other traditional North American foods including: Clam Chowder (Boston), Bagles (New York), Deep Dish Pizza (Chicago), Texas BBQ, Grits (The South), Key Lime Pie (Florida Keys), and Corn Bread (The South).

 Best Things To Do In The USA

-With 59 National Parks in the USA, in my opinion, the best thing you can do is to try and visit as many of them as you can.
-Utah’s National Parks are particular spectacular and a visit to ‘The Mighty 5’ is at the top of my National parks bucket list!
+With 59 National Parks in the USA, in my opinion, the best thing you can do during your vacation in USA is to try and visit as many of them as you can.
+Utah’s National Parks are particularly spectacular and a visit to ‘The Mighty 5’ is at the top of my National Parks bucket list!
 Yellowstone is also another great national park that is not to be missed.
 Especially since you can try white water rafting in Yellowstone if you’re a bit of an adrenaline junkie.

-The best way to really take in as much of the USA as you can is to road trip making as many stops as you can along the way.
+The best way to really make the most of your United States travel guide is to take in as much of the USA as you can and do a road trip along the way.
 The only downside is that most visitors are only allowed 90 days on an ESTA visa waiver.
 If this isn’t long enough then there is an option of applying for a 6-month visa for most visitors.

-If road tripping the USA isn’t your idea of fun then I would advise mixing it up by deciding what cities or attractions you want to see and then flying from place to place and renting a car to get around when you get there.
+If road-tripping the USA isn’t your idea of fun for USA guide then I would advise mixing it up by deciding what cities or attractions you want to see and then flying from place to place and renting a car to get around when you get there.

-It’s impossible to list activities and estimated costs as the USA is just so diverse.
-But hiking in the USA is (mostly) free and in my opinion the best way to see the very best of the USA.
+It’s impossible to list activities and estimated costs in this travel guide USA as the USA is just so diverse.
+But hiking in the USA is (mostly) free and in my opinion, the best way to see the very best of the USA.

 USA budget per day: